 4.38.
 The southern and western allocation covers an area of approx. 127.2 Ha and would follow on from the permitted quarry, maintaining output at its current level until 2026.
-A planning application for this area has been submitted to the County Council although a decision has yet to be made.
+A planning application for this area was submitted to the County Council, and at July's Planning and Licencing Committee it was resolved to grant planning permission subject to the signing of a legal agreement.